vicentedpsantos/haskell-uni-glasgow/week-4/notes.md

 #### Keep your programs tidy

 ##### Scoping
-Scoping i an important way to keep your programs tidy.
-It involves limiting the reigon of the program in which names exist an can be used.
+Scoping is an important way to keep your programs tidy.
+It involves limiting the region of the program in which names exist and can be used.

 ###### Let clauses

 In _Haskell_ a __let__ expression provides local scope.
-A let expression has a series of equations defining variable vlaues and a final expression (after the __in__ key word).
+A let expression has a series of equations defining variable values and a final expression (after the __in__ key word).
 E.g.:

 ```haskell
 let x = 2